-- (A) Requests for payments from capital improvement funds shall be made by the use of a payment document using the General Accounting Procedures.
-A copy shall be provided to the Construction Section. - (B) Each payment document shall indicate, the SBS project number and be supported by the Design Professional's certification of the contractor's estimates.
+- (A) Requests for payments from capital improvement funds shall be made by the use of a payment document using the General Accounting Procedures pursuant to AASIS. - (B) Each payment document shall indicate, the SBS contract number and be supported by the Design Professional's certification of the contractor's estimates.
 Estimates must be broken down by units of work normally used to calculate the work accomplished during the invoicing period. - (C) The Design Professional shall conduct site visits to determine the responsibility and performance required by the Contract Documents.
 Refer to § 6-326 for Design Professional's project observation requirements.
-On-site observations shall concur with the contractor's payment request and shall be submitted in written form with the monthly pay request. - (D) Observation reports by Design Professionals are required once a month at a minimum.
+Observations shall concur with the contractor's payment request and shall be submitted in written form with the monthly pay request. - (D) Observation reports by Design Professionals are required once a month at a minimum.
 The use of the standard A.I.A.
 Document G-711 "Architect Field Report" or other approved form is acceptable.
 Reports are to be maintained on file by the Design Professionals and shall be provided to the Construction Section on a monthly basis.